rstrotmann/cqtc/README.md

 <!-- badges: end -->

-This package provides functions to streamline concentration-QTc analysis of clinical ECG data.
+This package provides functions to facilitate and streamline concentration-QTc analysis of clinical ECG data.

 ## Installation